Direct Party and Representative Voting (DPR)

 Parties on the ballot paper -

 There would be a qualification process for political parties to appear on the ballot paper.
 This might be a national or regional qualification process.
-Parties would need to obtain numbers of signatures or perhaps achieve a threshold level in a regulated opinion poll.
-The ballot paper could include 'None of the above' in the party section.

 Candidates on the ballot paper